aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 ### Applications of RNN

-**Sentiment Classification**: This can be a task of simply classifying tweets into positive and negative sentiment.
-So here the input would be a tweet of varying lengths, while output is of a fixed type and size.
+**Sentiment Classification**: This can be a task of simply classifying tweets into positive and negative sentiments.
+So here, the input would be a tweet of varying lengths, while the output is of a fixed type and size.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_e86f99ccbd2f4a648b146200b0cbba1d.png)

-**Language Translation**: Imagine, we want to translate text from one language (English) to other language (French).
-Each language has its own semantics and would have varying lengths for the same sentence.
-So here the inputs as well as outputs are of varying lengths.
+**Language Translation**: Imagine we want to translate text from one language (English) to another language (French).
+Each language has its semantics and would have varying lengths for the same sentence.
+So here, the inputs, as well as outputs, are of varying sizes.